keep-on-rolling/keep-on-rolling.github.io/en/_posts/2020-08-10-Bikepacking-Germany-2020.md

 This year's going to be tough.
 When I was thinking about the possibilities for my cycling trip this year in January, Corona was not yet an issue.
 So I planned a lot, which I then replanned again and again in the following months.
 But now it's clear: This year I'm going to do a bikepacking tour from Switzerland through all of Germany to the Danish border and back again.

-_Note: I moron forgot to post this article after writing before my departure!
-I've made up for it now..._
+_Note: I moron forgot to publish this article after writing on 25.06.2020 before my departure on 04.07.2020!
+I have now made up for this on 10.08.2020..._

 ## The Idea